francisduvivier/fri3dbadge2020-dht22-to-grafana/README.md

 on my linux mint development pc

 ### Notes regarding Web Flashing options
+#### Arduino Web Editor
-### Conclusion: not really usable for development
+- **Conclusion: not really usable for development!
+See below**
-- Flashing and arduino development is possible from web with the arduino web editor : https://create.arduino.cc/editor.
+- Flashing and arduino development is possible from web with the Arduino Web Editor : https://create.arduino.cc/editor.
 Notes here:
   - **Has a limit on the amount of times you can compile in the free version**
   - Requires a plugin to be installed
   - In my case, on linux mint, I also needed to install an extra package
   - Board to select is ESP32 Dev Module
   - The web interface runs stuff on the host pc via the plugin, and also allows to load zipped library files in the cloud compilation environment, so we can zip and load the Fri3d Badge 2020 Arduino Library zip. https://github.com/Fri3dCamp/Badge2020_arduino/archive/refs/heads/main.zip library.

+#### Fried Flasher
-- For the Fri3d firmware zip files, you can use https://fri3d-flasher.vercel.app/#/.
+- For the Fri3d firmware zip files, you can use https://fri3d-flasher.vercel.app/#/
+- This might be useful if you want to go back to original firmware, or just wanna try that flashing works.

 ## Notes regarding Orange Pi OS